diffpy/diffpy.pdffit2/README.rst

 To learn more about diffpy.pdffit2 library, see the examples directory included in this distribution or the API documentation at http://www.diffpy.org/doc/pdffit2.

+For more information about the diffpy.pdffit2 library, please consult our `online documentation <https://diffpy.github.io/diffpy.pdffit2>`_.

 Citation
 --------